What Every Man Should Know About TRT dosage, hCG and Testicular Size.

 HCG, or human chorionic gonadotropin, is a hormone that plays a vital role in fertility and fetal development.
 HCG triggers the female body to release eggs during ovulation, and it supports the development of the egg in the ovaries.
 Once the egg has been fertilized, HCG keeps the fetus protected by maintaining the corpus luteum.

 However, what makes HCG useful for treating low testosterone levels is the fact that it's similar in structure to luteinizing hormone.
 Not only is this useful for stimulating ovulation in women, but it can increase the testicles' production of testosterone.
-HCG is used in fertility treatments for both men and women.
+HCG can also normalize the size of Leydig cells in the testicles that shrink as TRT shuts down LH.
+HCG is used in fertility treatments for both men and women and can be obtained by prescription cheaply from compounding pharmacies.

-But how does it work with Testosterone Replacement Therapy to prevent testicular shrinkage and increase sperm production?
+But how do you prevent testicular shrinkage and increase sperm production on TRT?

 Study #1: A 2013 study published in the Journal of Urology discovered that low-dose HCG injections helped to prevent a reduction in sperm count as a result of testosterone replacement therapy.